 - explains how the writing will be organised

 All the information in the introduction must be relevant to the points that are subsequently made in the body of the text.
-The introduction is usually structured to start with a broad, or general, description of the topic and then gradually narrow down to the specific focus of the essay.
-Read more about the structure of introductions here:
+The introduction often starts with a broad, or general, description of the topic and then gradually narrows down to the specific focus of the essay.
+Read more about the structure of introductions, and learn about the CARS (Creating a Research Space) model here:

-After the introduction comes the main part of the text, which is often referred to as the body, where the analysis and discussion will be carried out and results are presented.
-What is brought up in this part of the text relates back to what was presented in the introduction.
+After the introduction comes the main part of the text, which is often referred to as the body.
+This is where the analysis and discussion will be carried out and where results are presented.
+Everything that is brought up in this part of the text relates back to what was presented in the introduction.
 Depending on discipline, aim and context, there are various ways of structuring the body of the text.
 A basic strategy is to deal with one thing at a time and to order the different issues that are brought up in a logical sequence that makes the argument easy to follow.

 Depending on the length of the essay, the body may or may not be divided into different sections.
 Note that there is never a heading called "Body" in essays; this word is only used when talking about the essay format to signal that it is the bulk of the essay text.